diarmuidw/pygrib2/trunk/README.txt

 to the directories where jasper, png and zlib are installed.
 For example, the jasper libs should be found in $JASPER_DIR/lib, and the include files in $JASPER_DIR/include.
-If these environment variables are not set, the module will be built without support for JPEG2000 and/or PNG compression.
 Windows users will need either cygwin (www.cygwin.com) or mingw (www.mingw.org).

 2) Run 'python setup.py install', as root if necessary.

 **Usage**

-Play with the rdgrib utility ('rdgrib -h' for help), see the documentation in the 'doc/html' directory, and try the test scripts in the 'examples' directory.
+See documentation in the 'doc/html' directory, and try the test scripts in the 'examples' directory.
 Sample GRIB2 files are in the sampledata directory.